 When a pupil ceases to be registered at this school and becomes a registered pupil at another school in England or Wales, we will send a Common Transfer File (CTF) to the new school via DfE’s secure internet system called school2school.

-We will upload CTFs of pupils who have left but their destination or next school is unknown or the child has moved abroad or transferred to a non-maintained school to a searchable area of the school2school website commonly referred to as the ‘Lost Pupil Database’.
-If a pupil arrives in our school and the previous school is unknown, we will search the database for any record of the child.
+We will upload CTFs of pupils who have left but their destination or next school is unknown or the child has moved abroad or transferred to a non-maintained school to a searchable area of the school2school website commonly referred to as the ‘Lost Pupil Database’ using the appropriate destination code.
+Given that schools cannot search the “lost pupils database”, if a pupil arrives in our school and we do not know the previous school, we will contact the LA, who will be able to search the database for a matching record using gender, names or former names and date of birth and forward it to our school.
 The school will require documentary proof as to the identity of pupils presented for admission.
 If there is any doubt as to the identity of a pupil, advice will be sought from the local authority and other statutory agencies, as appropriate.
 We will maintain accurate and up to date records of those with Parental Responsibility and emergency contacts.
 We will hold more than one emergency contact number for each pupil or student to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.
 Pupils will only be released to the care of those with Parental Responsibility or someone acting with their written consent.

 We will take actions according to Southwark’s Protocol for Children who are Uncollected from School when pupils who ordinarily do not make their own way home are not collected by their parents/carers at the end of the school day or from after school clubs and activities and when any children with Special Educational Needs who are transported from school can not be dropped-off at their home or meeting point due to the absence of the parent or carer.